bulletmark/wordle-aid/README.md

 will be.
 Yellow letter guesses (i.e. letter valid but in incorrect place) are entered as upper case, and dark/grey letter guesses (i.e. letter not present anywhere) are entered as lower case.
-Green letters (i.e. letter valid and in correct place) can actually be upper or lower case in the earlier word arguments, but **must** be specified in the final wildcard word.
+Green letters (i.e. letter valid and in correct place) can be lower or upper case in the earlier word arguments, but **must** be specified in the final wildcard word.